Woman whose wheelchair was pushed down staircase in viral video: ‘We’re not treated with respect’

 Unfortunately, Benes said her experience is common for disabled people.

-Now that the security footage has gone virial on social media, she wants to use her newfound platform to advocate for others.
+Now that the security footage has gone viral on social media, she wants to use her newfound platform to advocate for others.

 “I can use it to show people what we go through, what we have to deal with, and how we wish to be treated,” she said.
 “We are treated like things, like second class citizens, we’re not treated with respect.”